-A solution exists – a fully electronic permitting system that integrates with Customs called aCITES.
-The reason it has not been implemented is down to cost – under CITES rules every country is responsible for its own national implementation.
+A solution exists – a fully electronic permitting system that integrates with customs which can provide tractability and traceability from source to destination countries.
+It has been discussed within CITES, for nearly a decade, without progress.
+The reason it has not been implemented is down to cost and under CITES rules every country is responsible for its own national implementation.
 Wildlife trade or wildlife crime are not a priority for most governments, including in rich countries.

-Whereas individuals and businesses have mostly gone fully digital, CITES permits are still mostly paper based, often still written on typewriters.
-This may seems quaint, but is actually a huge problem as it enables traffickers to forge permits, reuse them or alter them with minimal effort.
-There is currently no central repository of CITES permits against which a custom official could check if the permit presented to them is valid as shown.
+Whereas individuals and businesses have mostly gone fully digital, CITES permits are still mostly paper based, often still written on typewriters or filled in by hand.
+It goes without saying that this a huge problem, as it enables traffickers to forge permits, reuse them or alter them with minimal effort.
+There is currently no central repository of CITES permits against which a custom official could check if the permit presented to them is valid.

 Beyond the generally poor quality of the data submitted to the CITES trade database, the data is only submitted once a year and usually late.
 By the time the data appears in the database, it is 12-24 months old.
 In most years, some parties fail to submit data altogether.
 Yet it is this trade database that is used to decide if, for example, a species should be uplisted from Appendix II to Appendix I.

 The current system also does not provide for traceability, despite tracing specimens being a critical aspect of CITES enforcement.
-CITES listings may prohibit the trade in a species from one particular population, but allow trade in a nearby population.
+CITES listings may prohibit the trade in a species from one particular population but allow trade in a nearby population.
 If specimens cannot be tracked, how does anyone know if a shipment contains specimens from the prohibited population?

 To summarise, the current CITES permit system is hopelessly out of date, open to fraud and abuse and generates poor quality data for decision making.
-It is also not integrated with customs systems, making verification impossible and thereby creating further loopholes exploited by the illegal wildlife trade.
+It is also not integrated with customs systems, making verification impossible and thereby creating further loopholes exploited by the illegal wildlife trade